-Instances from input data A to which attributes from input data B are added.
+Instances from input data to which attributes from input extra data are added.

 The Merge Data widget is used to horizontally merge two data sets, based on values of selected attributes.
-In the input, two data sets are required, A and B. The widget allows selection of an attribute from each domain, which will be used to perform the merging.
+In the input, two data sets are required, data and extra data.
+The widget allows selection of an attribute from each domain, which will be used to perform the merging.
 The widget produces one output.
-It corresponds to instances from the input data A to which attributes from B are appended, and B+A to instances from B to which attributes from A are appended.
+It corresponds to instances from the input data to which attributes from input extra data are appended.

 Merging is done by values of selected (merging) attributes.
-First, the value of the merging attribute from A is taken and instances from B are searched for matching values.
-If more than a single instance from B is found, the first one is taken and horizontally merged with the instance from A. If no instance from B matches the criterion, unknown values are assigned to the appended attributes.
+First, the value of the merging attribute from Data is taken and instances from Extra Data are searched for matching values.
+If more than a single instance from Extra Data was to be found, the attribute is removed from available merging attributes.